ShantalaGaitonde/Homework/README.md

 # Homework

 ## Description
-This is project that calculates the total price of items after adding the tax.
+This is a project that calculates the total price of items after adding the tax.
 The function calculateTotal accepts two arguments, a list of items and the state to calculate the tax.

 ### Installation